scuke/capstone-research/README.md

   Capstone deployment infromation
 In this next section I will provide a description of what i deployed and how.
 First I set up 2 machines.
 Kali Linux and metasploitable 2 from rapid7.
 This is a virtual machine that can be exploited.
 I will be choosing a few of the most common CVE's and demostrating how they work, how to exploit and how to mitigate.

-  First I lauchned metasplotable and Kali.
-For this demonstration I will give my self the IP adress.